Rory McIlroy Sets 36-Hole Masters Record With Six-Shot Lead at Augusta

 Key Facts

-- Rory McIlroy leads the Masters by six shots after 36 holes, setting a new tournament record.
+- Rory McIlroy leads the Masters by six shots after two rounds, setting a 36-hole tournament record.

-- Bryson DeChambeau missed the cut after struggling on the 18th hole.
+- Bryson DeChambeau missed the cut after a difficult finish on the 18th hole.

 What Happened